-The model was configured to simulate the cover material, as placed, which was, on average, 30 cm of sand/gravel overlying the surface sediment.
+The model was configured to simulate the placed cover material, which was, on average, 30 cm of sand/gravel overlying the surface sediment.

-Chemical-specific properties (e.g., molecular diffusivity and OC partition coefficients), bioturbation properties (depth and biodiffusion coefficients), and reactions used in the ENR modeling were consistent with the values used for the buried contamination evaluations discussed in Section 2 and the cap modeling described in Appendix I of the BODR.
-As described in Appendix I of the BODR, the Darcy flux in the upper reach is estimated to average 400 cm/yr and range from 100 cm/yr in the center of the channel up to 800 cm/yr nearshore.
+Chemical-specific properties (e.g., molecular diffusivity and OC partition coefficients), bioturbation properties (depth and biodiffusion coefficients), and reactions used in the ENR modeling were consistent with the values used for the buried contamination evaluations discussed in Section 2 and the cap modeling described in BODR Appendix I. As described in BODR Appendix I, the Darcy flux in the upper reach is estimated to average 400 cm/yr and range from 100 cm/yr in the center of the channel up to 800 cm/yr nearshore.
 The pilot study areas are located in different energy conditions and water depths, so the full range of Darcy fluxes (100 cm/yr to 800 cm/yr) was considered for these evaluations.

-Human health RAOs are applied on an area-wide basis; therefore, the average PCB concentration in sediments beneath the cover material in the sand/gravel only pilot plots (41.9 mg/kg OC) was used to represent the source of PCBs to the surface sediments in the modeling.
+Human health remedial action objectives (RAOs) are applied on an area-wide basis; therefore, the average PCB concentration in sediments beneath the cover material in the sand/gravel only pilot plots (41.9 mg/kg OC) was used to represent the source of PCBs to the surface sediments in the modeling.
 Benthic RAOs are applied on a point-by-point basis; therefore, the maximum concentration (107 mg/kg OC, nearly 9 times the surface RAL) was also evaluated to demonstrate the effectiveness of ENR in this location, even though some sediment samples in the original surface concentrations exceeded the ROD ENR upper limit of 3 times the RAL.
 Pre-placement surface sediment concentrations within the pilot study areas and concentrations in the sediment immediately beneath the ENR cover material that were measured post-placement were used for this evaluation.
-The sediment PCB concentrations, fOC, and site-specific partition coefficients were used to estimate the porewater concentrations beneath the ENR layer (i.e., source term to the model), consistent with the cap design modeling presented in Appendix I of the BODR.
-A listing of PCB homolog concentrations used for model inputs is provided in Table K3-1.
+The sediment PCB concentrations, f{OC}, and site-specific partition coefficients were used to estimate the porewater concentrations beneath the ENR layer (i.e., source term to the model), consistent with the cap design modeling presented in BODR Appendix I. A listing of PCB homolog concentrations used for model inputs is provided in Table K3-1.